rokafpilot/openpilot_3t/README.md

 ------

 openpilot is developed by [comma](https://comma.ai/) and by users like you.
 We welcome both pull requests and issues on [GitHub](http://github.com/commaai/openpilot).
 Bug fixes and new car ports are encouraged.
 Check out [the contributing docs](docs/CONTRIBUTING.md).

-Documentation related to openpilot development can be found on [docs.comma.ai](https://docs.comma.ai).
-Information about running openpilot (e.g. FAQ, fingerprinting, troubleshooting, custom forks, community hardware) should go on the [wiki](https://github.com/commaai/openpilot/wiki).

 You can add support for your car by following guides we have written for [Brand](https://blog.comma.ai/how-to-write-a-car-port-for-openpilot/) and [Model](https://blog.comma.ai/openpilot-port-guide-for-toyota-models/) ports.
 Generally, a car with adaptive cruise control and lane keep assist is a good candidate.
 [Join our Discord](https://discord.comma.ai) to discuss car ports: most car makes have a dedicated channel.